Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 The Ram Restaurant in Issaquah with the Dog Welcome Patio Showing

 6. Pine Lake Park

-This 16 acre park is located in Sammamish, Washington.
-It sits on the edge of Pine lake and there is lake access as well as a swimming area for humans.
+This 16-acre park is located in Sammamish, Washington.
+It sits on the edge of Pine Lake with lake access as well as a swimming area for humans.
 The park has several walking trails, fields, and play areas.
 Dogs are welcome on leash.
-Pine Lake park is predominantly shaded by large trees so it's a great place to go to get a walk while beating the heat of Summer.
+Pine Lake park is predominantly shaded by large trees so it's a great place to go for a walk while beating the heat of summer.